“FIFTEEN

 A SEDENA senior officer, assigned as a liaison to NORTHCOM, had made the comment that many of his peers believed the situation could become much worse.

-On the morning of the 10th day, the largest gathering of the protest was scheduled to take place at 6pm local time in Mexico City.
+day, the largest gathering of the protest was scheduled to take place

 The protest was scheduled to be outside The Federal District Buildings.